-Recreation Equity Audit Recommendation Due Dates and Status Update education level, age, etc.; and Conduct this assessment at least every five years to re-evaluate the data community needs assessment (CNA) that includes identifying the types of feedback from the community at-large, the Parks and Recreation recreation priorities, and demographic information such as race, income, programs communities need, satisfaction levels, effectiveness, and Develop, document, and implement a process for conducting a To ensure a formalized approach for obtaining recreation programming Recommendation #1 Step 3: Analyze community needs data and implement summarize community needs assessment Step 2: Acquire a consultant to develop, implement and develop and implement community survey Step 1: Request budget for consultants and positions to Action Steps Vhat Will Be Done?
-Planned Completion Date November 2023 ' when? (month and year) April 2023 Actual April 2023 Notes of outreach as noted above; divide work into at least two additional funds may be needed depending on level and type annually); an initial allocation was received, but more funds will Cost is estimated at \$50k annually (recurring cost) but may phases for outreach to communities of concern/historically Consultant cost will be absorbed into Fiscal Year 2024 budget; be needed starting in Fiscal Year 2024. (more in-person outreach may increase cost to \$150k need additional resources depending on type of outreach Target Implementation Date: December 2024 disadvantaged communities STATUS: Delayed and update strategic plan efforts.
-(Priority #1)
+Recreation Equity Audit Recommendation Due Dates and Status Update and update strategic plan efforts.
+(Priority #1) education level, age, etc.; and Conduct this assessment at least every five years to re-evaluate the data community needs assessment (CNA) that includes identifying the types of Department should: feedback from the community at-large, the Parks and Recreation ecreation priorities, and demographic information such as race, income, programs communities need, satisfaction levels, effectiveness, and Develop, document, and implement a process for conducting a To ensure a formalized approach for obtaining recreation programming Recommendation #1 Step 3: Analyze community needs data and implement summarize community needs assessment Step 2: Acquire a consultant to develop, implement and develop and implement community survey Step 1: Request budget for consultants and positions to Action Steps programming to meet community needs /hat Will Be Done?
+Planned Completion Date November 2023 v when? (month and year) April 2023 Actual April 2023 Notes of outreach as noted above; divide work into at least two additional funds may be needed depending on level and type be needed starting in Fiscal Year 2024. annually); an initial allocation was received, but more funds will (more in-person outreach may increase cost to \$150k Cost is estimated at \$50k annually (recurring cost) but may phases for outreach to communities of concern/historically Consultant cost will be absorbed into Fiscal Year 2024 budget; need additional resources depending on type of outreach Target Implementation Date: December 2024 disadvantaged communities STATUS: Delayed